-The power of ‘Beethoven’s Funeral March’, the musical masterpiece played at Duke of Edinburgh’s funeral
+The power of ‘Beethoven’s Funeral March’, the musical masterpiece played during the Queen’s procession

 Deceptively credited to Beethoven, this solemn march, with a long history and deep ties with the Royal Family, stands up without an illustrious name behind it.

 As the funeral procession began the journey to the West Steps of St George’s Chapel, the Band of the Grenadier Guards played a poignant melody in mourning for the late Duke of Edinburgh in April 2021.

 The piece, credited on television as the ‘Beethoven Funeral March No. 1’, was an abiding, stately work, played with poise by the military orchestra.

 It was played once more in September 2022, alongside Beethoven’s Funeral March No. 2 and No. 3, and Chopin and Mendelssohn’s funeral marches, as the coffin of the late Queen Elizabeth II was carried in a ceremonial procession from Buckingham Palace to Westminster Hall.

 But it strangely transpires, that the music for the March No. 1 was unlikely to have been penned by Beethoven.